-If the busyness of life has your soul craving time in the great outdoors, a short 90-minute drive to Lawton may be just what your family needs over Fall Break.
+If the busyness of life has your soul craving time in the great outdoors, a short 90-minute drive to Lawton may be just what your family needs for a weekend getaway over Fall Break.
 Lawton is home to the Wichita Mountains Wildlife Refuge, a 59,000 acre preserve boasting rock mountains more than 500 million years old, expansive grass prairies and an abundance of wildlife.
 The city is also rich with history and interactive museums for the entire family to enjoy before ending the day with a gorgeous sunset over Lake Lawtonka.
 Team Murnan (including my husband, Patrick, our boys Mason, 7, and Aiden, 6, and our Great Pyrenees pup, Max) has compiled our six favorite Lawton stops sure to delight kids of all ages.

 Whether your family weaves a Lawton day trip into your Fall Break plans or spends several days exploring the area, the close-to-home hub of outdoor play and culture will inspire memories for years to come.

 Editor’s note: Due to COVID-19 precautions, some of the following destinations and attractions may have adjusted their hours, capacity or programming.
 Please check with each venue directly to verify.